Skip to main content

 #Covid19Update

-"If we continue to behave nomarreh, this disease will treat us abnommarreh." ~ Kenyan proverb
+, this disease will treat us abnommarreh." ~ Kenyan proverb

-A mere days before COVID-19 arrived in Kenya, Foreign Affairs PS Ambassador Macharia Kamau termed as “short-sighted, careless and xenophobic” those Kenyans who raised red flags about the government’s handling of the pandemic.
+A mere days before COVID-19 arrived in Kenya, Foreign Affairs PS Ambassador Macharia Kamau termed “short-sighted, careless and xenophobic” those Kenyans who raised red flags about the government’s handling of the pandemic.
 He hit out at critics saying coronavirus is “not the first global epidemic and is not the most deadly".
 This was after a Southern China Airline arrived with 239 passengers in Nairobi from Guangzhou – the then second-most affected region in China – triggering an immediate uproar from Kenyans.

-So I'll just leave this here and you do with it as you will.
+So I'll just leave this here and you do with it as you will:

 A principal secretary who tested positive for COVID-19 has questioned the country’s management of the pandemic and wondered what the billions spent so far have achieved.